elvanja/jenkins-gitlab-hook-plugin/README.md

 * Jenkins can't resolve dependencies between Maven projects automatically because Jenkins projects reference different branches at different times
 * job / branch monitoring is not easy because all builds are contained within the same Jenkins project

-#### Automatic branch project creation

-# TODO: add screenshots of settings

-In case you might want to approach multiple branches by having a separate Jenkins project for each Git(lab) repository, you can turn on the appropriate plugin option.
-This use case workflow:

-* if exists a Jenkins project that exactly maches the commited branch
-  * build the matching project
-* else
-  * copy the master project
-  * name the project according to the repository and commited branch name
-  * adjust SCM settings to reflect the commited branch and repository
-  * build the new project

-Notes:

-* it can be one of the following (determined in given order):
-  * project that references the given repo url and master branch master branch can be set in Jenkins main configuration, "master" is the default
-  * project that references the given repo url for any other branch
-* the master project for the given repo is required because this is currently the only way to copy git settings (e.g. you could use ssh or http access)
-* everything you set on the master project will be copied to branch project the only difference is that the branch project will be set to pull from the payload commit branch
-* copying includes parameters for the job note that branch parameters will be unused but not removed from job definition
-* the new project name is constructed like this:
-  * if using master project name, "#{master project name}\_#{branch name}"
-  * else "#{repo name from payload}\_#{branch name}"
-* read the delete commit section below to see how branch deletion reflects this use case

-Advantages of this approach:

-* Jenkins can resolve dependencies between Maven projects automatically because Jenkins projects reference a single branch
-* job / branch monitoring is easier because a Jenkins project is related to a single branch
-* builds all branches

-Disadvantages:

-* multiple Jenkins project per Git(lab) repository
-* concurrent builds occur for the same Git(lab) repository
-* job / branch monitoring is not easy because of a large number of projects for a single Git(lab) repository

 ### Notify commit hook

 Add this web hook on your Gitlab project: